 We’re at Quantum Coffee in Toronto’s King St. West district, chatting over an Americano (me) and a smoked meat sandwich (her).
-The Instagram-bait spot is packed with hipsters in long coats and dad caps and business people in power suits.
+The Instagram-bait spot is packed with hipsters in dad caps and business people in power suits.
 But Rogers, who’s wearing a red Rachel Comey turtleneck sweater, a vintage biker jacket, vintage Levi’s jeans and docs, stands out effortlessly from the crowd.

 The 23-year-old, who’s been doing press all morning, is in town to promote her recently released EP, Now That the Light Is Fading.
 “It’s my first time in Toronto,” she says.
 “We crossed the border early this morning from Chicago.
 Today’s promo day.”
-The freckled blond, who currently has her long strands in a messy top knot, is slated to play a sold-out show the following evening at the Mod Club, so that juice shot was probably a good idea on her part.
+The freckled blond, who currently has her long strands pulled up in a messy top knot, is slated to play a sold-out show the following evening at the Mod Club, so that juice shot was probably a good idea on her part.

 If you’re reading this and you haven’t heard of Rogers, then you are seriously missing out.
 Over the past few months, the singer/musician has amassed a devoted following, been praised by Rolling Stone and The New Yorker, and appeared on The Late Late Show with James Corden (in a Rachel Comey jumpsuit and Newbark loafers) and The Tonight Show Starring Jimmy Fallon (in Gucci).
 And all because of a video that went viral.
 Last March, Pharrell Williams was invited to host a master class at New York University’s Tisch School of the Arts, and Rogers attended.
 She played the famous producer a track she wrote in 15 minutes dubbed “Alaska.”
 He teared up, and the rest is history.
 These events were documented in a 30-minute video posted on YouTube, and the world caught on to it.